-A parent's love for a child is always unconditional, but when two parents end their romantic relationship and they can't agree about who should have custody of that child, all bets are off.
+A parent's love for a child is always unconditional, but when two parents end their romantic relationship, and they can't agree about who should have custody of their child, all bets are off.
 They'll have to go to court and ask a judge to make an initial custody determination about who should have custody.

-Parents know how much time they want to spend with a child, where they want a child to live, and how they want to make decisions for their child.
-What’s more, parents have the opportunity to explain their wishes to a judge.
+Parents have the opportunity to explain their custodial wishes to a judge.
 But what about the child's opinion?
-Will a Pennsylvania court consider a child's thoughts and desires, and if so, does the child have to endure the trauma of testifying in open court?
+Will a Pennsylvania court consider a child's thoughts custodial preferences, and if so, does the child have to endure the trauma of testifying in open court?
 Continue reading to learn more.

 For more information about custody decisions and family law matters, try contacting the Pennsylvania Legal Aid Network.
 You can also read Title 23 (Domestic Relations), Chapter 53 (Child Custody) of the Pennsylvania Consolidated Statutes to read firsthand what the custody laws say.

 The presiding judge will have the opportunity to see and hear the child.
-If the child is very young or can't give a mature opinion, the court is not required to hear testimony from the child or to give the child's custodial preference any weight.
+If the child is very young or can't give a mature opinion, the judge does not have to force the child to testify or give the child's custodial preference any weight.

 If the judge decides that the child is old enough and mature enough to express a reasonable custodial preference, the court can interview the child.
-This means the judge will speak to the child in a more informal physical location, like the judge's chambers, and the child generally won't have to testify in open court.
+The judge will speak to the child in a more informal physical location, like the judge's chambers, and the child generally won't have to testify in open court.

-When the judge speaks with the child, the parents' attorneys must be present.
-They will have the right to ask the child questions.
+When the judge speaks with the child, the parents' attorneys must be present and will have the right to ask the child questions.
 A court reporter also must be present to transcribe the questions and answers and make an official record of the interview.

 Navigating a contested custody case on your own can be overwhelming.
-If you're having a difficult time reaching a custody agreement, you should consult with an experienced Pennsylvania family law attorney, who can help you understand the process and protect your interests.
+If you're having difficulty reaching a custody agreement, you should consult with an experienced Pennsylvania family law attorney who can help you understand the process and protect your interests.